taosdata/TDengine/docs/en/05-programming/04-query.md

 ## Client Library Examples

 :::note IMPORTANT
-Before executing the sample code in this section, you need to firstly establish connection to TDegnine cloud service, please refer to [Connect to TDengine Cloud Service](../../programming/connect/).
+Before executing the sample code in this section, please create a database named `power` on the[TDengine Cloud - Explorer](https://cloud.taosdata.com/explorer) page.

+How to establish connection to TDegnine Cloud service, please refer to [Connect to TDengine Cloud Service](../../programming/connect/).
 :::

 <Tabs>